Eddie Murray

-Eddie Clarence Murray (born February 24, 1956), nicknamed "Steady Eddie", is an American former Major League Baseball (MLB) first baseman, designated hitter, and coach.
+Eddie Clarence Murray (born February 24, 1956), nicknamed "Steady Eddie", is an American former professional Major League Baseball (MLB) first baseman, designated hitter, and coach.
 He spent most of his MLB career with the Baltimore Orioles, and ranks fourth in team history in games played and hits.
-Though Murray never won a Most Valuable Player (MVP) Award, he finished in the top ten in MVP voting several times.
+Though Murray never won a Most Valuable Player (MVP) Award, he finished in the top ten in MVP voting eight times.
 Murray has more RBIs than any other MLB switch-hitter; his 996 runs batted in in the 1980s were more than any other player.

 Murray began his playing career with the Orioles in 1977 after being drafted in 1973.
 In his rookie season, he batted .283 in 160 games with 27 home runs and 173 hits as he was awarded the American League Rookie of the Year.
 The following season saw him named to the All-Star team for the first time ever as he batted .285 with 27 home runs in 161 games.
-Murray went to the World Series twice with the Orioles in 1979 and 1983; in the decisive Game 5 of the latter, Murray hit two home runs in the 5-0 victory for his first and only championship.
+Murray went to the World Series twice with the Orioles in 1979 and 1983; in the decisive Game 5 of the latter, Murray hit two home runs in the 5–0 victory for his first and only championship.
 In his first twelve seasons, Murray had eleven 20-HR seasons (leading the league in 1981 with 22) and topped 100 RBIs in five times in a six season span while winning two Silver Slugger Awards.
 A stormy relationship with the front office led to him being traded in the 1988 offseason to the Los Angeles Dodgers.
 He played three seasons and batted .278 with them while winning his third (and final) Silver Slugger Award in 1990.